INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

 <a id="subproperties"></a>

-#### Subproperties, for e.g. making part of speech features separately searchable (EXPERIMENTAL)
+#### Subannotations, for e.g. making part of speech features separately searchable (EXPERIMENTAL)

-(if you use a [configuration file](how-to-configure-indexing.html), this can be configured there)
+(you should use a [configuration file](how-to-configure-indexing.html) for this)

-Note that this feature is experimental and details may change in future versions.

-Part of speech sometimes consists of several features in addition to the main PoS, e.g. "NOU-C(gender=n,number=sg)".
-It would be nice to be able to search each of these features separately without resorting to complex regular expressions.
-You can use the feature described above (multiple values at one position) to achieve this.
-We call this approach "subproperties", because you index the values of several "subproperties" in a single Lucene field.

-To add subproperties to a property, first add the main property value (in this case, the whole PoS expression "NOU-C(gender=n,number=sg)"), followed by several other tokens at the same position (position increments of zero):

-  propPartOfSpeech.addValue(subPropertyName + AnnotatedFieldNameUtil.ASCII_UNIT_SEPARATOR + subPropertyValue, 0);

-In our example, you might add three subproperty values: main=NOU-C (the "main" part of speech), gender=n and number=sg.

-Then, to query these subproperties, use the following CQL extension syntax:

-  [pos/main="NOU-C" & pos/gender="n" & pos/number="sg"]

-These will effectively be translated into something like this:

-  [pos="main#NOU-C" & pos="gender#n" & pos="number#sg"]

-Except we don't use the hash sign as a separator, and we do some internal tricks to ensure wildcard and regex queries work properly.

-Note that these subproperties will not have their own forward index; only the main property has one, and it includes only the first value indexed at any location, so the subproperty values aren't stored there either.

-Adding a few subproperties per token position like this will make the index slightly larger, but it shouldn't affect performance or index size too much.

 <a id="payloads"></a>

-#### Storing extra information with property values, using payloads
+#### Storing extra information with annotation values, using payloads

 (the [configuration file](how-to-configure-indexing.html) approach does not support this yet; let us know if you need this)

-It is possible to add payloads to property values.
-When calling addProperty() at the start of the constructor, make sure to use the version that takes a boolean called 'includePayloads', and set it to true.
+It is possible to add payloads to annotation values.
+When calling addAnnotation() at the start of the constructor, make sure to use the version that takes a boolean called 'includePayloads', and set it to true.
 Then use AnnotationWriter.addPayload().
 You can use null if a particular value has no payload.
 There's also a addPayloadAtIndex() method to add payloads some time after adding the value itself, but that requires knowing the index in the value list of the value you want to add a payload for, so you should store this index when you add the value.

 One example of using payloads can be seen in DocIndexerXmlHandlers.InlineTagHandler.
-When you use InlineTagHandler to index an inline element, say a sentence tag, BlackLab will add a value (or several values, if the element has attributes) to the built-in 'starttag' property.
+When you use InlineTagHandler to index an inline element, say a sentence tag, BlackLab will add a value (or several values, if the element has attributes) to the built-in 'starttag' annotation.
 When it encounters the end tag, it wil update the start tag value with a payload indication the element length.
 This is used when searching to determine what matches occur inside certain XML tags.

 <a id="nonxml"></a>